 - Weekly Hepatocellular Tumor Board Meeting

 - McMaster/Western Hepatology Group Journal Club- following signficant meetings (AASLD & EASL)

 Liver fellows typically share a call schedule with senior surgical trainees in the liver transplantation surgical fellowship program (1 in 4).
-Remuneration is equivalent for a PGY-6 salary.
-Applicants typically have successfully completed a certified fellowship in Gastroenterology but there is flexibility in the entry requirements.
-To date, Hepatology is not a certified subspecialty by the Royal College of Physicians and Surgeons of Canada.
-Our liver transplant program is accredited by the American College of Transplantation and liver fellows may be eligible to write the new American examinations in Liver Transplantation.
+Salary commensurate with level of training (PGY 6-8) is required for all applicants.
+Our Hepatology program is a certified subspecialty by the Royal College of Physicians and Surgeons of Canada and our liver transplant program is accredited by the American College of Transplantation.
+Liver fellows may be eligible to write the new American examinations in Liver Transplantation.